National Breast Cancer Foundation, Inc.

 Helping women now.
 Providing help and inspiring hope to those affected by breast cancer through early detection, education and support services.

 Breast cancer is one of the leading health crises for women in the United States.
-1 in 8 women will be diagnosed with breast cancer in their lifetime.
+1 in 8 women will be diagnosed with breast cancer in her lifetime.
 There is currently no known cure for breast cancer, and its early diagnosis is critical to survival.

 The mission of National Breast Cancer Foundation (NBCF) is to help women now by providing help and inspiring hope to those affected by breast cancer through early detection, education, and support services.
-One of the key aspects of an impactful charity is networking and collaborating with other organizations, which is why NBCF works with many partners on several different health and educational fronts.
-Communicating with frontline health professionals and those directly affected by breast cancer helps NBCF ensure that its Programs continue to help those in need.
+It is the goal of NBCF programs to serve uninsured or underinsured women in need to increase the survival rate of women diagnosed with breast cancer.

-The National Breast Cancer Foundation was founded in 1991 by breast cancer survivor Janelle Hail.
+NBCF was founded in 1991 by breast cancer survivor, Janelle Hail.
 She was diagnosed with breast cancer in 1980 at the age of 34.
-At the time of her diagnosis, there was little information about the disease, and she was forced to make a decision about her health with few options.
+At the time of her diagnosis, there was little information about the disease, and she was forced to make decisions about her health with few options.